PanickingLynx/LookupPy/README.md

 type: Site type (0 = SFW / 1 = NSFW)

-After reading out the contents of each database entry, the site will send a HTTP Request to the corresponding link and get its status code.
+After reading out the contents of each database entry, the script will send a HTTP Request to the corresponding link and get its status code.
-Then the title of the page will be checked if there is any sign of the profile not existing.
+Then the html of the page will be checked if there is any sign of the profile not existing.

 The user can choose to get a plain output, output to a .txt document or JSON format.